compendia/docs/docs/guide/economy.md

 #### Example

-1. A block has collected ₵12.00 in transaction fees.
+1. A block has collected ß12.00 in transaction fees.

-2. 3.90 from the collected fees (the amount equal to the block reward) are removed from circulation.
+2. ß3.90 from the collected fees (the amount equal to the block reward) are removed from circulation.

-3. (12 - 3.9) * 0.5 = ₵4.05 from the remainder are also removed from circulation.
+3. (12 - 3.9) * 0.5 = ß4.05 from the remainder are also removed from circulation.

-4. The other ₵4.05 are awarded to the forging validator.
+4. The other ß4.05 are awarded to the forging validator.

-The block’s forging validator receives ₵7.95 (₵4.05 from collected fees awarded in step 4, plus ₵3.90 block reward).
+The block’s forging validator receives ß7.95 (ß4.05 from collected fees awarded in step 4, plus ß3.90 block reward).

-The transaction fee logic removed ₵7.95 from circulation, while the fixed block reward added ₵3.90 to circulation, causing a net ₵4.05 reduction in NOS supply.
+The transaction fee logic removed ß7.95 from circulation, while the fixed block reward added ß3.90 to circulation, causing a net ß4.05 reduction in BIND supply.